 My interest in my forebears arose when sorting through my parents' papers.
 There were, and remain, many questions not only unanswered but unasked.
 A common trait among survivors seems to be awareness of ignorance about previous generations tinged with regret that it is now too late to learn - regrets often committed to paper as was the case, among others, with my parents and my Roxburgh great-aunts, of whom more anon.
-I confess here to my own sins of omission from which arose the urge to find some answers, since when the siren call of ancestors has lured me ever deeper into the genealogical fog.
-Since unravelling exactly who the Roxburghs were in relation to myself, the project has suffered severe mission creep; one page starts 380 million years ago!
-One thing led to another and I have now compiled a pocket reference of all the significant dates and events in Orkney from 380 million BC up to the present arranged in a PDF printable booklet which costs £3 including p. & p.
-An A4 map of Orkney is included which shows many of the principle sites mentioned in the text.
+I confess here to my own sins of omission from which arose the urge to learn, since when the siren call of ancestors has lured me ever deeper into the genealogical haar.
+In the process I compiled, as much for myself as anyone else, a PDF reference booklet containing all the significant dates and events of Orkney starting from its geological formation some 380 million years ago and up to the present pandemic and Brexit with a map showing locations of all places mentioned in the text.
+See TIMELINE for more.

 Until April 2013 I had not consulted any archives or public records, but relied entirely on documents in my possession and the efforts and memories of other family members to construct a family history.
 The little I learned about FLINT, BELL, and ROXBURGH lines, as well as some passing insights on LINKLATER, came from ‘Notes’ written by Naena and Evelyn ROXBURGH q.v. which they compiled for an Australian relation of theirs.
-Where Naena and Evelyn's words are quoted directly, as they are wherever possible, their use of “you” or “yours” refer to “her” and “hers”.
+Where Naena and Evelyn's words are quoted directly, as they are wherever possible, their use of “you” or “yours” refer to the Australian relation, not me.

 Most of the material on SOUNDY and SCHAUMBURG was supplied by the late SYLVIA MURPHY whose indefatigable research not only produced exhaustive information about her own family but also provided useful new information about ancestors of mine with whom she had little or no connection e.g. MELVILLE and BOISSARD.
 To give you some idea of the extent of Sylvia's archival sleuthing, prior to April 2013 my GEDCOM contained information on about 90 individuals whereas Sylvia's tips the scales at some 3,324.
 Good job they don't all need Christmas cards.
 Additional information on the CUTHBERT side, including PALMER, GAUNTLETT, ANDREWS etc came via Andrew Cuthbert.

 I am poor on the distaff side.
-After my aunt Jo Boissard died, I helped her nephew and principle beneficiary Michael Boissard sort out some of the contents of her main residence, ‘Kingsbury’ in Fen Ditton.
+After my aunt Jo Boissard died, I helped her nephew and principle beneficiary, Michael Boissard, sort out some of the contents of her main residence, ‘Kingsbury’ in Fen Ditton.
 There were a great many letters and photos which we tossed into a large brown trunk with the exception of anything that obviously related to my mother, Peg [Margaret Lilian Linklater née Boissard] who was Jo's sister.
 I have no idea what became of the contents of the trunk or other material relating to Boissard, Melville, Hall etc. but I suspect it met the same fate as the contents of his own mother's house and is in a hole in a landfill site somewhere.
 However, a distant cousin has recently come up trumps with a lot of information about our Melville ancestors.
 I have only used part of what she sent.
-As a result of the infusions of data from this cousin as well as Sylvia Murphy and another distant relation in Orkney my GEDCOM has now contains records of some 1323 individuals.
-In the near future I hope to be able to add information about Sally's [my wife] family after which I shall consider the job complete!
+As a result of the infusions of data from this cousin as well as Sylvia Murphy and another distant relation in Orkney my GEDCOM now contains records of some 1323 individuals.
+I have now also added some information about my wife Sally's family, the Simmonds, with information about Harrison, Halliday, and Hesketh.

 Naena and Evelyn Roxburgh's notes end with this entry;